Continually Updated Clinical Reference

 T pallidum gains access to the body by way of minute abrasions of the skin or mucous membranes.
 Its subsequent attachment to host cells involves the action of a mucopolysaccharidase.
 The pathogenesis is primarily obliterative endarteritis of terminal arterioles with resultant inflammatory and necrotic changes.
 Immunity to reinfection does develop.

 The risk of neurosyphilis is 2-3 times greater in whites than in blacks and is twice as common in males as in females.
 It is contracted most often during earlier years of sexual activity.
-Sometimes not until decades later is the disease expressed clinically, as any of the myriad signs and symptoms within the spectrum of progressive chronic infection.
+Sometimes, not until decades later is the disease expressed clinically, as any of the myriad signs and symptoms within the spectrum of progressive chronic infection.

-The various manifestations of syphilis are time dependent.
-Syphilis is classified as primary, secondary, tertiary, or quaternary.
-Tertiary (ie, late) lesions are caused by obliterative small vessel endarteritis, which usually involves the vasa vasorum of the CNS.
-Factors that determine the development and progression of tertiary disease are not known.
 Tertiary syphilis comprises 3 types: neurosyphilis, cardiovascular syphilis, and late benign (ie, gummatous) syphilis.
 Some degree of acute or subacute aseptic meningitis is present even in primary syphilis; therefore, neurosyphilis, in a broad sense, begins early.
 Some have collected clinical and laboratory features and entered them into templates; 6 such diagnostic categories, as derived, could be outlined as follows:

 • Category 2 - Cerebrovascular accident (acute, focal neurological deficit compatible with a cerebrovascular accident or radiological evidence of stroke)